Private Hire Vehicle Licence

 Are there any restrictions on the type of car I can use as a private hire vehicle?

-The vehicle must be less than four years old at first licensing and can be licensed until it is ten years old.
+The vehicle must be less than 4-5 years old at first licensing and can be licensed until it is deemed unroadworthy to continue to be licensed as a private hire vehicle by the Council's approved vehicle examiner.
 The vehicle must have at least four doors and be right hand drive.
 It must be able to carry at least four passengers and not more than eight, in addition to the driver.
 It must be of adequate size and design, i.e. a normal family saloon type car.

 Will the vehicle be tested or will my normal MOT be sufficient?